The 9 Best Things About Being a Nurse Practitioner

 U.S. News & World Report

-recently ranked a nurse practitioner career as No. 4 on its list of the country’s 100 Best Jobs.
-Factors such as pay, work–life balance, advancement opportunities, and others that could be summarized as job satisfaction were key
+recently ranked a nurse practitioner career as No. 7 on its list of the country’s 100 Best Jobs.
+Factors such as pay, work–life balance, advancement opportunities, and others that could be summarized as job satisfaction were key to the rankings.

 Lynn Rapsilber, DNP, APRN, ANP-BC, FAANP, who serves as the AANP state representative for Connecticut, reflected on her transition from working as a registered nurse to a nurse practitioner.